Homer H. Seerley Papers

 Scope and Contents

-The collection primarily consists of Seerley's incoming and outgoing correspondence.
-The correspondence is a mix of both bound volumes and loose leaf papers.
-It covers a wide variety of subjects, including the administrative functioning of the school, commentary on social issues, and matters concerning World War I. The collection also includes reports and speeches given by Seerley.
+The Homer H. Seerley papers consist primarily of Seerley's incoming and outgoing correspondence.
+The correspondence is a mix of both bound volumes and loose leaf papers, and covers a wide variety of subjects, including the administrative functioning of the school, commentary on social issues, and matters concerning World War I. The collection also includes reports and speeches given by Seerley.
 In addition to the original materials, Special Collections & University Archives has a card catalog for the Seerley papers, indexed to the item-level.
 For example, correspondence has been indexed by subject and correspondent, allowing patrons to identify a subject and connect it to a specific letter.
 For questions about or access to the card catalog, please contact libarchives@uni.edu for assistance.

 Dates